 Have you visited Puerto Rico or would love to sometime?
 Let me know in the comments.
 If you haven’t already, I hope this inspires you to add it to your travel list.
 There’s so much to love about it.

-I will be writing detailed tips on visa, accommodation, transportation and things to do in Puerto Rico in a subsequent post so now is the time to subscribe if you haven’t already.
-And guess what, if you live in Toronto or New York, you’re in prime position to visit Puerto Rico.
+I will be writing detailed tips on visa, accommodation, transportation, and things to do in Puerto Rico in a subsequent post so now is the time to subscribe if you haven’t already.
+And guess what, if you live in Toronto or New York, you’re in a prime position to visit Puerto Rico.
 Heck, everyone should visit Puerto Rico.

 I hope you enjoyed this post.

 Puerto Rico is the perfect meeting place between Spain, the country I come from, and America, the country where I now belong.
 The meeting point of two worlds where magic can happen.